Super Mario Galaxy: Sequel

 In the 1,000th issue of Famitsu, Miyamoto expressed his interest in making a sequel to Super Mario Galaxy.
 The game was originally called "Super Mario Galaxy More" during development, and was initially going to feature variations of planets featured in Super Mario Galaxy.
 Over time, new elements and ideas were brought into the game, and it was decided that the game would be a full sequel.
 Super Mario Galaxy 2 was announced during the Nintendo conference at E3 2009 held in Los Angeles.
-It was released on 23 May 2010 in North America, 27 May 2010 in Japan and on 11 June 2010 in Europe.
+It was released on 23 May 2010 in North America, 27 May in Japan and on 11 June in Europe.
 The sequel has been met with as much critical acclaim as its predecessor, and has sold 6.36 million copies worldwide as of April 2011.

 Ports

-Super Mario Galaxy, as well as several other Wii games, was rereleased for Nvidia's Shield TV in China on 22 March 2018 as the result of a partnership between Nintendo, Nvidia and iQiyi.
-The game runs on the Shield via an emulator, but has interface and control modifications, and support for 1080p resolution.
+Super Mario Galaxy, as well as several other Wii games, was re-released for Nvidia's Shield TV in China on 22 March 2018 as the result of a partnership between Nintendo, Nvidia and iQiyi.
+The game runs on the Shield via an emulator, but has interface and control modifications and support for 1080p resolution.
 Due to the lack of motion controls on the Shield, some controls are remapped; for example, the on-screen pointer is remapped to the right analogue stick and the button to choose a Galaxy is remapped to the right trigger.

-The game is included alongside Super Mario 64 and Super Mario Sunshine in the Super Mario 3D All-Stars collection on Nintendo Switch.
-It was released on 18 September 2020.
+The game is included alongside Super Mario 64 and Super Mario Sunshine in the Super Mario 3D All-Stars collection, which was released on 18 September 2020 for the Nintendo Switch.

-To commemorate the 40th anniversary of Super Mario Bros., an enhanced version of Super Mario Galaxy was released for Nintendo Switch on 2 October 2025.
+To commemorate the 40th anniversary of Super Mario Bros., an enhanced version of Super Mario Galaxy was released for the Nintendo Switch on 2 October 2025.
 The game is available as part of a collection with its sequel, as well as being sold separately on the Nintendo eShop.
-The Switch version runs at 1080p resolution, and up to 4K resolution on Nintendo Switch 2 via a free update.
-A pair of Amiibo for the game will be released on 2 April 2026, which can be scanned to receive items in the game.
+The Switch version runs at 1080p resolution, and up to 4K resolution on the Nintendo Switch 2 via a free update.
+Additional content in the version includes an assist mode and a new chapter of Rosalina's storybook.
+A pair of Amiibo for the game was released on 2 April 2026, which can be scanned to receive items in the game.
+A hardcover book version of Rosalina's storybook was also made available separately, though it does not contain the new story content added in the Switch version.

 Film

 On 12 September 2025, it was revealed in a Nintendo Direct presentation that the sequel to The Super Mario Bros.
-Movie (2023) would be titled The Super Mario Galaxy Movie, which is currently scheduled for a release of 3 April 2026.
+Movie (2023) would be titled The Super Mario Galaxy Movie, which was released on 1 April 2026.